 “It’s made it hands-on for them,” Wesley-Fagundes said.
 “It’s made it involved.
 Each kid, whatever level they’re working on, they can access something about this. … Being involved here has made them really engaged in science in a way they haven’t been before.
 I’m so excited about this.”

-The event was held inside the Luther Burbank Center for the Arts, with the lobby and various auditoriums set up to look like a science fair.
+The event was held inside the Luther Burbank Center for the Arts.
 Students’ projects were displayed and eager learners explained what they’d created to judges as they walked past.
-Results weren’t immediately available.
+Results will be available at the end of April.

 Dahlstedt and Reyes Cardona thought they could one-up that classic lesson plan by using marbles.